Max Nomad: Career

-Nacht wrote pro-Soviet articles in the 1920s using the pseudonym "Max Nomad."
-He distanced himself from Stalinism in 1929.
-Writing in Scribner's Magazine in 1934, he coined the phrase capitalism without capitalists regarding the Soviet Union.
+During the 1920s Max Nacht wrote pro-Soviet articles using the pseudonym "Max Nomad."
+However, he distanced himself from Stalinism in 1929.
+Writing in Scribner's Magazine in 1934, he coined the phrase capitalism without capitalists to describe the Soviet system.

 A Guggenheim Fellow in 1937, he became a lecturer in politics and history at New York University, the New School for Social Research and the Rand School of Social Science.

 Nomad wrote of himself: I remain a lone-wolf philosophical anarchist whose sympathies go out to the poorest of the poor struggling for more and more of the good things of life.
-But I feel akin only to those rebellious, but politically unattached intellectuals who dream of justice and an equal chance for everybody, but know, as I do, that, given the eternal recurrence of predatory elites, and the incurable ignorance and gullibility of the masses, a privileged and educated minority will always rule and exploit the uneducated majority.
+But I feel akin only to those rebellious but politically unattached intellectuals who dream of justice and an equal chance for everybody, but know, as I do, that, given the eternal recurrence of predatory elites, and the incurable ignorance and gullibility of the masses, a privileged and educated minority will always rule and exploit the uneducated majority.